 Advantages and Disadvantages of Flat Roofs

-There are many different types of Flat Roofs and we have listed the Pros and Cons of each below
+With many different types of Flat Roof to choose from we have prepared a listed of Pros and Cons of each below

 Newer and newer flat roofing materials are appearing yearly.
 They wear better than older material and made with better technologies than before.